 The digital landscape continues to become more pervasive within business and throughout our personal lives.
 At the same time, technological advancements continue to accelerate connected devices, artificial intelligence, quantum computing, advanced robotics, block chain, and other game-changing capabilities.
 Cybersecurity and privacy are only becoming more important in this dynamic environment.

-Our operations span more than 30 countries, all of which have unique laws related to the collection, storage, use, processing, transfer, disclosure, and destruction of personal information.
+Our operations span more than 30 countries and jurisdictions, all of which have unique laws related to the collection, storage, use, processing, transfer, disclosure, and destruction of personal information.
 We take these legal obligations very seriously.
-As such, we are committed to maintaining a globally-compliant privacy and information protection program that aligns with international best practices and standards, including the Cybersecurity Framework of the National Institute of Standards and Technology (“NIST”), ISO 27001, and ISO 27002.
-The latter are information security standards published by the International Organization for Standardization.
+As such, we are committed to maintaining a globally-compliant privacy and information protection program that aligns with international best practices and standards, including the Cybersecurity Framework of the National Institute of Standards and Technology (NIST) 800-53, ISO 27001, and ISO 27002.
+The latter are information-security standards published by the International Organization for Standardization.

 Protecting the privacy of our customers, employer clients, employees, and business partners is of the utmost importance to us.
 As such, it is part of Cigna’s Code of Ethics and Principles of Conduct (“Code”).
 We provide continuous training on the Code as well as specific training on privacy and information protection in order to cultivate an atmosphere in which every employee views themselves as responsible for ensuring the privacy of our stakeholders by adhering to our company’s data protection policies and practices.

-As part of this effort, we also provide customers with a wealth of online resources regarding Cigna Information Privacy (“CIP”), including our Online and Mobile Privacy Statement, Notices of Privacy Practices, and privacy forms.
-We also give customers information on how they can further protect their personal information, including their health information, as well as any potential uses of personally identifiable information.
+As part of this effort, we also provide customers with a wealth of online resources regarding Cigna Information Privacy (“CIP”), including our Online and Mobile Privacy Statement, Notices of Privacy Practices, and Privacy Forms.
+Clients and customers are notified of any changes to our privacy practices, in accordance with applicable laws.
+We give customers information on how they can further protect their personal information, including their health information, as well as any potential uses of personally identifiable information.
+In support of Cigna's commitment to transparency of its privacy practices, Cigna provides notice to customers describing how their personal information may be used and disclosed by Cigna, and their rights related to such information, including how they may opt out or in to certain types of sharing.

 Our Privacy Programs